miyako/topic-document-to-text/README.md

 # topic-document-to-text

-goal is to develop text extractor tools for common file formats that is compatible with MIT, BSD or Apache 2.0.
+goal is to develop text extractor tools for common file formats that is compatible with permissive BSD licensing.

 |format|solution|compatibility|licensing|implementation|
 |:-:|-|:-:|-|-|